jsl5710/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Unleashing the power of AI and NLP to tackle misinformation, I'm a PhD candidate at Penn State's College of Information Science and Technology.
-As a Data Science & AI  researcher at the [PIKE](https://pike.psu.edu/) Lab under the advisement of Dr. [Dongwon Lee](https://pike.psu.edu/dongwon/), I delve into cutting-edge solutions to combat long-tail fake news, with a focus on interdisciplinary research.
-Fueled by an [NSF LinDiv](https://lindiv.la.psu.edu/) Research Graduate Traineeship, I bring my passion for linguistics, AI, cyber security, public health, and natural langauge processing to enhance systems such as AI-powered fake news detectors and human language technology.
-Outside of academia, I dance to my own rhythm, train in martial arts, and give back through community volunteer work.
+Unleashing the power of AI and NLP, I am a Ph.D. student at Penn State, pursuing interdisciplinary research in data science and AI for cybersecurity.
+As part of the \[College of IST\] (**https://ist.psu.edu/\\*\\), I conduct research at the PIKE Research Lab under the guidance of Dr. \[Dongwon Lee\](**https://pike.psu.edu/dongwon/\\*\\).
+I focus on applying NLP and machine learning techniques to combat disinformation across languages, contexts, and distribution gaps.
+At Penn State, I serve as an \[NSF LinDiv\](**https://lindiv.la.psu.edu/\\*\\) Fellow, conducting transdisciplinary research to advance human-AI interaction globally.
+My mission is to mitigate evolving security threats and enhance access to human language technology  for all.
+Beyond research, I stay active through dance, fitness, martial arts, and community service.

  {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.